Sandalorian/alfresco-docker-examples/clustering/README.md

 ### Changing Versions

-You can change the versions of Alfresco-Content-Repository, Alfresco-Share and Alfresco-Search-Services using the .env file in the root of this Github repo.
+You can change the versions of Alfresco-Content-Repository, Alfresco-Share and Alfresco-Search-Services using the .env file.

 # How this works